Setting up 64-bit DSNs for PO/IV for use with Crystal Reports 2020

 1. Start and then exit both the Purchasing (PO) and Inventory (IV) 300 CRE applications.

-2. Opening the ODBC Data Sources (32-bit) Control Panel utility should now display these 32-bit DSNs on the User DSN tab:
+2. Open the ODBC Data Sources (32-bit) Control Panel utility.

 • Timberline IV Data - referencing data in the POIVData subdirectory of the recent Company Data Folder